horberlan/Raspberry-PI-SSH-Termux/README.md

 pi@raspberrypi:~ $
 ```
-You are now connected to the RPI, if you want to connect to the NVC viewer to remotely control the desktop with your Android, follow these steps:
+you are now connected to RPI over an SSH connection, if you want to connect to the VNC viewer to remotely control the desktop with your Android, follow these steps:
 ```
 pi@raspberrypi:~ $ sudo raspiconfig
 ```